A hiatus hernia occurs when part of the stomach protrudes through the diaphragm up into the thoracic cavity.

-- Sliding – in this, part of stomach at the oesophageal gastric junction is pulled upwards through the diaphragm.
+Part of stomach at the oesophageal gastric junction is pulled upwards through the diaphragm.
 This reduces the angle between the oesophagus and the stomach, and thus removes one of the natural anatomical barriers to reflux.
 However, it is unlikely that this is the sole cause for reflux, as many people have a hiatus hernia and suffer no reflux symptoms.
 The hernia itself never causes any symptoms – it may however contribute to reflux which will produce symptoms.

 - This type of hernia is only covered by peritoneum on its lateral and anterior sides.
 The posterior is not covered due to the ‘bare area’ on the back of the stomach.

-- Rolling (aka para-oesophageal hernia)– this is where part of the fundus of the stomach will extend through the diaphragm at a separate site to the oesophagus.
+This occurs when part of the fundus of the stomach will extend through the diaphragm at a separate site to the oesophagus.
 They can sometimes be huge, with almost the whole stomach becoming herniated, leaving the gastro-oesophageal junction lying right alongside the pylorus.

 - This type of hernia is completely surrounded by a peritoneal sac.